andreyadriano/chessboard-detection/README.md

 # Chessboard detection
-An approach using image processing and computer vision techniques
+An approach using image processing and computer vision techniques.
+It only works well on a clear background, with not many lines or light reflections.
+Feel free to use and modify this code, but I'd like to know if you improved it somehow!

 > :warning: The scripts were only tested on Ubuntu 24.04 LTS and should only work on Linux distributions.